 The net tangible book value of our common stock, including our Class B common stock, at September 24, 1999, before adjustment for this offering, was \$(958,542), or \$(0.02) per share.
 Net tangible book value per share represents the amount of total tangible assets less total liabilities, divided by the number of shares of common stock outstanding.
-After giving effect to the sale of the 6,000,000 shares of Class A common stock by us in this offering, at an initial public offering price of \$22.00 per share, our net tangible book value at September 24, 1999 would have been \$120,011,458, or \$2.40 per share, calculated as follows:
+After giving effect to the sale of the 6,000,000 shares of Class A common stock by eSpeed in this offering, at an assumed initial public offering price of \$18.00 per share (the midpoint of the range set forth on the cover page of this prospectus), our net tangible book value at September 24, 1999 would have been \$97,571,458, or \$1.95 per share, calculated as follows:

-Initial public offering price per share \$22.00 Net tangible book value per share at September 24, 1999 \$(0.02) Increase in net tangible book value per share attributable to new investors As adjusted net tangible book value per share after this offering 2.40 Dilution per share to new investors \$19.60
+Assumed initial public offering price per share \$18.00 Increase in net tangible book value per share attributable to new investors As adjusted net tangible book value per share after this offering 1.95 Dilution per share to new investors \$16.05

-Assuming the underwriters' over-allotment option is exercised in full, the net tangible book value at September 24, 1999 would have been \$140,581,458, or \$2.76 per share, the immediate increase in net tangible book value of shares owned by existing stockholders would have been \$2.78 per share, and the immediate dilution to purchasers of shares of Class A common stock in this offering would have been \$19.24 per share.
+Assuming the underwriters' over-allotment option is exercised in full, the net tangible book value at September 24, 1999 would have been \$114,401,458, or \$2.24 per share, the immediate increase in net tangible book value of shares owned by existing stockholders would have been \$2.26 per share, and the immediate dilution to purchasers of shares of Class A common stock in this offering would have been \$15.76 per share.

-The following table summarizes at September 24, 1999, after giving effect to the sale of the 6,000,000 shares of Class A common stock by us in this offering at an initial public offering price of \$22.00 per share, and the consummation of the formation transactions as discussed in "Relationship with Cantor--The Formation Transactions," (1) the number and percentage of shares of common stock issued by us, (2) the total cash and non-cash consideration paid for our common stock, and (3) the average price per share of common stock paid by our existing stockholders to us prior to this offering and by the public stockholders to us in this offering:
+The following table summarizes at September 24, 1999, after giving effect to the sale of the 6,000,000 shares of Class A common stock by eSpeed in this offering at an assumed initial public offering of \$18.00 per share (the midpoint of the range set forth on the cover page of this prospectus), and the consummation of the formation transactions as discussed in "Relationship with Cantor--The Formation Transactions," (1) the number and percentage of shares of common stock issued by us, (2) the total cash and non-cash consideration paid for our common stock, and (3) the average price per share of common stock paid by our existing stockholders prior to this offering and by the public stockholders in this offering:

-SHARES OF COMMON STOCK OWNED TOTAL CASH AND NON-CASH CONSIDERATION AVERAGE PRICE PER NUMBER PERCENTAGE AMOUNT PERCENTAGE SHARE Existing stockholders(1) 44,000,000 88% 12 \$ 5,655,299 132,000,000 4% 96 \$ 0.13 22.00 Total 50,000,000 100% \$137,655,299 100%
+SHARES OF COMMON STOCK OWNED TOTAL CASH AND NON-CASH CONSIDERATION AVERAGE PRICE PER SHARE NUMBER PERCENTAGE AMOUNT PERCENTAGE Existing stockholders(1) Public stockholders(1) 44,000,000 6,000,000 88% 12 \$ 5,655,299 108,000,000 5% 95 \$ 0.13 18.00 Total 50,000,000 100% \$113,655,299 100%

-The calculations in the tables set forth above do not reflect (1) an aggregate of 10,000,000 shares of Class A common stock reserved for issuance under our stock option plan, including 6,600,000 shares of Class A common stock subject to options we have granted in connection with this offering and
+The calculations in the tables set forth above do not reflect (1) an aggregate of 10,000,000 shares of Class A common stock reserved for issuance under our stock option plan, including 7,500,000 shares of Class A common stock subject to options to be granted in connection with this offering and

-(2) 135,000 shares of Class A common stock reserved for issuance upon exercise of warrants we have granted in connection with this offering.
+(2) 127,500 shares of Class A common stock reserved for issuance upon exercise of warrants we expect to grant upon completion of this offering.
 See "Management--1999 Long-Term Incentive Plan" and "Underwriting."

-(1) Sales by the selling stockholder in this offering will reduce the number of shares held by existing stockholders to 41,000,000 shares, or approximately 82% of the total shares of common stock outstanding, and, together with this offering, will result in 9,000,000 shares being held by new investors, or 18% of the total shares of common stock outstanding after this offering.
+(1) Sales by the selling stockholder in this offering will reduce the number of shares held by existing stockholders to 41,500,000 shares, or approximately 83% of the total shares of common stock outstanding, and, together with this offering, will result in 8,500,000 shares being held by new investors, or 17% of the total shares of common stock outstanding after this offering.